itsOmSarraf/itsOmSarraf/README.md

 ## 👨‍💻 About Me

 Full Stack Developer with expertise in modern web & mobile technologies.
-I specialize in building scalable applications using Next.js, React, and various backend technologies.
+I specialize in building scalable applications using Next.js, React-Native, and various backend technologies.
 Currently available for freelance opportunities!

 - 🚀 Building cool applications that solve the pain points :)
-- 📚 Currently mastering fundamentals.
 - 🎯 Open to freelance projects and collaborations
 - 📺 Movie enthusiast and avid reader